Pros and Cons of Geographically Distributed Agile Teams

 If you operate in the US or EU market, you are probably aware that most employers spend millions of dollars to cover developers’ paychecks.
-Going offshore to Eastern Europe costs them half or even more for the quality services of European specialists.
+Going offshore to Eastern Europe costs them half or even less for the quality services of European specialists.
 Another aspect where you can decrease expenses is the recruitment – the vendor’s recruiters do the research, conduct the interviews, while you assess candidates’ technical skills and select the ones.
-Therefore, you do not have to hire employees to create a Human Resources department, thus no additional costs are attached.
+Therefore, you do not have to hire employees to create a Human Resources department, thus no additional costs are added.

 - Increased Efficiency

 The software development project takes a huge team of developers, managers, consultants, Quality Assurance specialists, and other related employees.
 Moreover, it can take up to years of development before the product is released.
 Having distributed teams allows companies to run several projects simultaneously so that the product is delivered even ahead of the planned time.

 Nearshoring allows you to scale up the staff with ease per your request.
 Let’s imagine that your startup or project initially required 2-3 developers, but some tasks needed more people to fulfill the method of the scrum.
 Distributed teams can be expanded by providing you additional talent in 2-4 weeks.
 Flexible contract length allows scale down the team in a speedy manner as well.